woctezuma/steam-reviews/README.md

 * `download_reviews.py` allows to download reviews via Steam API,
 * `identify_joke_reviews.py` allows to focus on a single game, and classify its reviews as acceptable vs. joke,
 * `estimate_hype.py` allows to rank games according to their hype (percentage of joke reviews), Wilson score bonus (due to hype), or percentage of Steam reviews in English (as given by Steam's meta-data and confirmed by Google Translate),
+* `analyze_language.py` allows to cluster games according to the player demography, assessed with the number of reviews written for each language.

 Additional functions are called from:
 * `download_json.py` is a utility copied from [my hidden-gems repository](https://github.com/woctezuma/hidden-gems),